S-Spiegl/CV/README.md

 - [EXPAND]

 ####  Excellent communication, presentation and personal skills
-- My time running London Clay Gardens has cemented my ability to communicate with clients and suppliers, and to delegate jobs from the top down.
-- During my MA, PhD and time on the Arabic Aphorisms project, I gave various talks and papers to academic audiences, prospective students, and at the project launch.
 - A background in performing and giving talks and papers means that I have excellent delivery skills.
 At the close of the Makers bootcamp, I delivered a joint presentation which received an extremely positive reception, and can be watched here (link opens on youtube):<br>
 [![test](presentation.png)](https://youtu.be/iFInzKR8BWs?t=1170)<br>
-- As administrator on the Arabic Aphorisms project I served as liaison between the PI, team, the wider administrative network of the University of Manchester, and external institutions and projects.

 #### Organised and adaptable
-- I am able to operate to deadlines and to manage my workload.
-During my time running London Clay Gardens, I had to plan and schedule projects to avoid overlap or gaps between jobs, work around the British weather, and manage the expectations of clients.
-Lots of plates needed to be - and were - constantly kept spinning.
-- As a research administrator and as a grant writer, good communication, group-coordination, and the ability to work alone and show initiative were all essential, and these skills have also proved invaluable in running my business and carrying out jobs of various different scales.
-- I successfully completed a PhD while teaching and working on the ‘Arabic Aphorisms’ project, often assuming extra duties and working overtime with regard to the latter.
-- As administrator I organised and ran international workshops, arranged travel and accommodation for visiting scholars, created purchase orders and paid invoices, booked rooms for meetings and events, liaised with the IT dept. to resolve any technical issues, and was responsible for the timesheets of the entire research team.
-I also took and distributed minutes for the monthly meetings, as well as maintaining the shared drive and the project website.

 #### Quick-thinking, solution-oriented, positive-mindset.
 - I was unable to attend the Makers Careers Fair immediately after graduating, due to catching my first ever case of Covid-19.
 I came up with a plan whereby a kind friend and coursemate let me meet hiring partners via video chat on his phone, allowing me to ask questions and network remotely.
 I feel this demonstrates my ability to move quickly in a changing environment and persist in the face of challenges, as well as my determination to be involved and the fact that I am not to be afraid to stand out.